 The Ohio Department of Mental Health and Addiction Services (OhioMHAS) releases this Request for Applications (RFA) for the purpose of soliciting applications from Ohio's county mental health and addiction services boards (ADAMHS boards) to conduct activities towards developing comprehensive behavioral health disaster preparedness plans for their board areas.
 This RFA seeks to select up to 50 grantees.
+This grant opportunity is a continuation of RFA #68, FY25 BSCA Behavioral Health Disaster Preparedness Projects.
 The responsibilities of the selected applicants will include oversight and implementation of activities that will result in a comprehensive behavioral health disaster preparedness plan.
-OhioMHAS will award funding only to Ohio's county mental health and addiction services boards (ADAMHS) that provide planning, evaluation, and funding towards mental health and addiction services locally.
+OhioMHAS will award funding only to qualified non-profit organizations or governmental entities that provide planning, evaluation, and funding towards mental health and addiction services locally.

-For the purpose of this RFA, the term "applicant" is defined as a nonprofit organization, governmental entity, or individual interested in this opportunity.
+For the purpose of this RFA, the term "applicant" is defined as a non-profit organization, governmental entity, or individual interested in this opportunity.
 The terms "application" and "response" may be used interchangeably to indicate materials submitted to OhioMHAS by an applicant in order to be considered for award of a grant for services described in this RFA.
 The terms "grantee" and "selected applicant" may be used interchangeably in reference to an organization selected by OhioMHAS through this RFA for award.